Global and local minima of $\alpha$-Brjuno functions

-The set of the Brjuno numbers is a subset of the irrational numbers.
-If a real number $x$ is rational, or if the denominators $q_{n}$ of the reduced fractions increase extremely fast then $x$ is not a Brjuno number.
-If $x$ satisfies a diophantine condition, which typically says that we have a lower bound for $|x-\frac{p_{n}}{q_{n}}|$ which is proportional to $q_{n},$ with $\mu>1,$ then from \eqref{beta} one deduces that $q_{n+1}q^{1-\mu}_{n}$ is bounded and therefore the series $\sum^{\infty}_{n=0}\frac{\log(q_{n+1})}{q_{n}}$ converges.
-Therefore diophantine irrationals, and in particular algebraic numbers, are Brjuno numbers.

-For $\alpha=1$ it is not difficult to prove that the Brjuno function is lower semicontinuous (and in fact the same also holds for all rational values of $\alpha$, see Proposition \ref{LSCa}).
-Other local properties of $B_{1}$ were studied in \cite{BaMa_12} where the authors showed that the Lebesgue points of the Brjuno function $B_{1}$ are exactly the Brjuno numbers and the multifractal analysis for $B_{1}$ is carried out in \cite{StMa_18}.
+The local properties of $B_{1}$ were studied in \cite{BaMa_12}, where the authors showed that the Lebesgue points of the Brjuno function $B_{1}$ are exactly the Brjuno numbers.
+Additionally, the multifractal analysis of $B_{1}$ was carried out in \cite{StMa_18}.
+More recently, Balazard and Martin \cite{BaMa_20} proved that for $\alpha=1,$ the Brjuno function is lower semicontinuous and attains a global minimum. \begin{thm}[\cite{BaMa_20}] Let $g=\frac{\sqrt 5 -1}{2}$ denote the golden number.
+Then

-The aim of this paper is to characterize the local and global minima of $B_{1}$ by means of a fine analysis of its scaling properties near $x=g$, which is the point where $B_1$ attains its minimum. and try understand what can be said of global and local minima of $B_{\alpha}$ for other values of $\alpha \in [1/2,1].$ After giving a general discussion of the setup of the problem in Section \ref{notation} and \ref{SLSC}, in Section \ref{Ca1} we will consider the case when $\alpha=1.$ In Section \ref{SBg1} we will study the global minima of $B_{\alpha}$ for $\alpha\in(g,1).$ In Section \ref{Ca2}, we deal with the case $\alpha=1/2.$